 In general, the smaller the vehicle and the less mileage, the more worthwhile a petrol engine is.
-Also, you can also save a lot, for example by always looking for the cheapest gas stations nearby.
+Also, you can save money by always looking for the cheapest gas stations nearby.

-Current fuel costs: 1,185 per liter for petrol and 1,074 per liter for diesel.
-Assuming, your car consumes 7 liters for each 100 km and you drive 15,000 km per year.
+Current fuel costs: 1,185 EUR per liter for petrol and 1,074 EUR per liter for diesel.
+Assuming that your car consumes 7 liters for each 100 km and you drive 15,000 km per year.

-That would have been roughly 1,250 EUR for petrol fuel costs or 1,128 EUR for diesel fuel costs.
-The difference is 120 EUR per year or 10 EUR per month, only you can decite if it’s worth it.
+That would be roughly 1,250 EUR for petrol fuel costs or 1,128 EUR for diesel fuel costs for a year.
+The difference is 120 EUR per year or 10 EUR per month.

 How much does a car insurance costs in Germany?

-Costs for car insurance in Germany depends on many many factors.
+Costs for car insurance in Germany depend on many, many factors.
 Such as:

-- Your age, how many accidents you already had, your yearly driving distance, a region where do you live and the number of potential drivers
+- Your age, amount of accidents you had, your yearly driving distance, the region of residing, and the number of potential drivers

 To start using your can in Germany you will need at least the mandatory liability insurance.
-It will cover the costs only of third parties in case of an accident.
+It will cover only damages made to the third parties in case of an accident.
 If you want your car to be protected sign for partial coverage (Teilkasko).

-How much this cost depends on the exact model of the car (each model/engine combination is judged separately how accident-prone it is).
+The price depends on the exact model of the car (each model/engine combination is judged separately depending on how accident-vulnerable it is).

-The categorization of the car is especially important because the difference can be several hundred EUR per year.
-Another factor is, how many years you haven’t caused an accident.
+The categorization of the car is especially important, the difference can be several hundred EUR per year.
+Another factor affecting car insurance price is, how many years you haven’t had an accident.

 This can change the rate significantly too.
-After 26 years without an accident, the rate will be reduced by up to 80% – if the base premium is 1,000 EUR per year you’d only pay 200 to 250 EUR.
+After 26 years without an accident, the rate will be reduced by up to 80% – with the premium of 1,000 EUR per year you would only pay between 200 EUR to 250 EUR.

-But it can also increase if you have several accidents within a short time, and even go up to 245%, so you would pay 2,450 EUR.
+But car insurance price can also increase if you have several accidents within a short time, and even go up to 245%, so you would pay 2,450 EUR.
 Therefore, the insurance amount increases every time you actually use the insurance.

 Teilkasko is only a little more expensive than mandatory liability insurance (Haftpflichtversicherung).
-This type of insurance covers any damage to your own car and all other third parties who were involved even if it is your fault.
+This type of insurance covers any damage to your own car and damages to the third parties if it was your fault.

-Vollkasko or comprehensive coverage is the maximum of coverage that you can get and therefore most expensive one.
-It protects your car and your health in addition to third parties as well as acts of vandalism or crazy nature and other small neat things.
+Vollkasko or comprehensive coverage is the maximum of coverage that you can get and, therefore, the most expensive one.
+It protects your car and your health in addition to third parties, as well as:

 With Vollkasko you don’t have to worry about your car or yourself at all.
-Overall it is recommended to get at least Teilkasko.
-So you and others are protected.
+Overall, it is highly recommended to get at least Teilkasko insurance.
+That way you and others will be protected.

-Therefore, how much car insurance costs annually depends on many factors.
-As a beginner, you pay significantly more, because your accident risk is much higher.
+Therefore, the annual costs of car insurance depend on many factors.
+As a beginner, you pay significantly more, since your accident risk is much higher.